 Oxazepam addiction can eventually lead to a high tolerance in the brain.
-Since this drug slows transmission between neurons, this can modify the brain or cause cognitive impairment that might last for longer than addiction itself.
-Some long-term uses of Oxazepam have led to chronic illnesses.
+Since this drug slows transmission between neurons, this can modify the brain or cause cognitive impairment that might last for longer than the addiction itself.
+Some long-term uses of oxazepam have led to chronic illnesses.

 You may also develop conditions such as memory loss or amnesia, as well as have possible thoughts of suicide.
 Thus, taking the necessary steps to detox and receive addiction treatment is necessary.

 Detoxification is an important step to eventual sobriety, but it should never be done with the “cold turkey” method.
 This involves quitting oxazepam immediately and may shock the body and brain, which can cause further health complications.
 Instead, oxazepam detoxification should be done under the supervision of a doctor through a “tapering” method by which the person’s usage of the drug is slowly lowered over time, allowing the brain to get used to life without it.